Michael A. Bogdan, MD, FACS

 Breast Implant Exercises

-Exercises for breast implants in Dallas are aimed at helping you achieve natural appearing breasts and also to maintain soft breasts.
-These videos depict how Dr. Bogdan requests his patients perform the exercises.
+We’ve provided exercises for women from Fort Worth, Plano, Frisco, and surrounding areas who’ve received breast implants to help them achieve natural-appearing breasts and maintain soft breasts.
+These videos depict how Dr. Bogdan requests his patients to perform the exercises.
 They are animated with graphic overlays of the implant to help understand the goal of the individual exercise.
-These exercises are very specific, and are applicable for smooth, submuscular breast implants (saline or silicone).
+These exercises are very specific and are applicable for smooth, submuscular breast implants (saline or silicone).
 The exercises are not appropriate for every patient, so only perform the exercises that Dr. Bogdan has instructed you to do.

 Get to know Dallas-Fort Worth plastic surgeons Dr. Michael A. Bogdan and Dr. Roger W. Cason of 2301 Plastic Surgery.
 They are highly credentialed surgeons who share a passion for their craft and a genuine concern for each patient's personalized care.